sebastiaanbrand/q-sylvan-benchmarks/README_artifact.md

 ```shell
 $ ./test_all_benchmarks.sh
 ```
-or to run run all benchmarks fully, run
+or to run all benchmarks fully, run
 ```shell
 $ ./run_all_benchmarks.sh
 ```